itsmeSamrat/Canada-Immigration-Dashboard/README.md

 In search of some real-world data that gets updated regularly, I stumbled upon the IRCC Canadian Immigration Data.
 As an international student in Canada and a data nerd myself, I found the data to be intriguing to explore and find hidden insights.
 Also, this could be useful for many individuals researching Canada Immigration Programs and Provinces.

 Getting into this, I had several questions after a brief observation of the data and initial EDA which I have discussed in my [medium article](https://medium.com/@itsmeSamrat/canada-immigration-dashboard-b2df782c1501).
-With the help of Tableau Public Serve, I was able to host my visualizations, and using Flask as the backend, I was able to get the dashboard and create a web application dashboard for everybody to use.
+With the help of Tableau Public Serve, I was able to host my visualizations, using Flask as the backend and HTML/CSS/JS as the frontend, I was able to get the dashboard and create a web application dashboard for everybody to use.
+I will go into more detail in the subsequent sections.

+Lastly, the dashboard is of a fixed size of 1920*1080 which is the standard resolution for a monitor.
+So, for this reason, the dashboard is not responsive and will not work smoothly on smartphones as it does on Laptops, Monitors, or Tablets

 Check out the [dashboard.](http://itmesamrat.pythonanywhere.com/)